alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-09-12-duty-of-muslims-to-study-religion.md

 date: 2024-09-12
 category: [fatwas]
 source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6575‏, Question 2"
-excerpt: "The Muslim has to learn such fundamental knowledge even if this requires traveling to another land if there is no one to teach him."
+summary: "The Muslim has to learn such fundamental knowledge even if this requires traveling to another land if there is no one to teach him."
 group1: true
 ---